kkoripl/NaryaKeyPointsDatasetCreator/README.md

 **Trackings creator**
 VOCDetection, which is used underneath TrackerModel in Narya project, is setup to look only for .jpg images during training process!
-This dataset creator is not changing extensions of loaded files, so one need to do it him or herself beforehand!
+This dataset creator is changing extensions of loaded files to fit into this need!

 ## Other sports
 It looks like a generator is useful also for other sports than football.
 You just need to modify it slightly.